Arizona State vs. SMU College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Arizona State vs. SMU BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 6

-Wednesday's contest between the Arizona State Sun Devils (5-2) and SMU Mustangs (6-3) squaring off at Desert Financial Arena has a projected final score of 68-67 (based on our computer prediction) in favor of Arizona State, so it should be a competitive matchup.
-The game will start at 10:00 PM ET on December 6.
+Wednesday's game at Desert Financial Arena has the Arizona State Sun Devils (5-2) going head to head against the SMU Mustangs (6-3) at 10:00 PM ET (on December 6).
+Our computer prediction projects a narrow 68-67 victory for Arizona State, so it should be a competitive matchup.

-Based on our computer prediction, SMU is projected to cover the point spread (3.5) versus Arizona State.
-The two teams are expected to go under the 140.5 total.
+Based on our computer prediction, SMU should cover the point spread, which is listed at 3.5.
+The two teams are projected to go under the 140.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!